 Take care of your liver

-All nutrients that enter the body through the stomach must pass through the liver before being released into the bloodstream and pumped out by the heart.
-If the liver is functioning sluggishly, it will allow more toxins from the environment to pass directly into the blood and up to the heart.
-So to give your heart the best, make sure to support your body with "cleansing" from time to time and take care of your liver by drinking a large glass of lemon water every morning on an empty stomach.
+All nutrients that enter the body through the stomach must pass through the liver before being released into the blood and pumped out through the heart.
+If the liver isn't functioning optimally, it will allow more toxins from the environment to pass through, which then go directly into the blood and up to the heart.
+So to give your heart the best, make sure to support the body's "cleansing" from time to time and take care of your liver by drinking a large glass of lemon water every morning on an empty stomach.
+Liver support is an important topic for good health.